rl-institut/oemof-B3/docs/model_pipeline.rst

   * In the file :attr:`capacities.csv`, the already installed capacity can be set as 0 for a Greenfield assumption or as a positive numeric value for a Brownfield assumption.
-    Changes can be donefor the attribute :attr:`capacity` in :attr:`var_name`.
+    Changes can be done for the attribute :attr:`capacity` in :attr:`var_name`.
-  * In the file :attr:`potentials.csv`, the maximum capacity can be set for the attribute :attr:`capacity_potential` in :attr:`var_name`.
+  * In the file :attr:`potentials.csv`, the maximum capacity can be set as a positive numeric value for the attribute :attr:`capacity_potential` in :attr:`var_name`.
 If the :attr:`capacity_potential` is left empty, an infinite capacity potential is assumed.

 .. _prepare_resources_label: